HewlettPackard/dc-rl/docs/_sources/overview/reward_function.rst.txt

     }

-A dictionary of environment parameters (:code:`reward_params`) is available to users in :code:`dcrl_env.py` or :code:`dcrl_eplus_env.py`.
+A dictionary of the environment parameters (:code:`reward_params`) is available to users in :code:`dcrl_env.py` or :code:`dcrl_eplus_env.py`.
-This dictionary consists of the information dictionary of each environment, and some other global variables such as time, day, carbon intensity, outside temperature, etc.
+This object consists of the information dictionary of each environment, and some other global variables such as time, day, carbon intensity, outside temperature, etc.
-If another user wants to add another parameter, the parameter must be added in the dictionary :code:`reward_params`.
-Using that, that variable will be visible in the reward function.
+If a user wants to add additional custom parameters, they must be added in the dictionary :code:`reward_params` so that those variables are visible in the reward function.
 Within the dictionary, the following environment parameters are available to users:

 .. csv-table::
    :file: ../tables/reward_params.csv
    :header-rows: 1

-Depending on the objective and customized requirements, the user can use a combination of these parameters to define their customized rewards, or use other reward functions already provided.
+Depending on the objective and requirements, users can utilize a combination of these parameters to define their customized reward functions, or use one of already provided reward functions.

 Some examples of custom rewards are listed below:

-*Example 1*
+*Example 1: Reward function based on power usage effectivness (PUE)*

 .. code-block:: python